bschulz81/AcceleratedLinearAlgebra/README.md

 With optimizations -O1 of GCC switched on, the compile will currently trigger the following internal compiler error https://gcc.gnu.org/bugzilla/show_bug.cgi?id=120865#add_comment

-On clang, the QR decomposition now fails with the following internal compiler error https://github.com/llvm/llvm-project/issues/146262 This error manifested with the recent code that uses all parallelization levels of the GPU.

 The Strassen algorithm only performs the last multiplication on gpu, and if executed on GPU, the Cholesky, LU and QR decomposition do not use the fastest algorithm that is theoretically available (which would use the Strassen algorithm).